 Introduced rats and chickens on Norfolk Island love to eat native animals as snacks, and were thought to have wiped out the endemic Campbell’s Keeled Glass Snail … until we recently found a few individuals alive.

-While surveying Norfolk Island land snails for the first time in nearly 20 years, Frank Koehler, Adnan Moussalli and I made the exciting and unexpected discovery of a single living population of Advena campbelli; a species that is currently listed as Extinct by the IUCN and as Critically Endangered by the Australian Government.
+While surveying Norfolk Island land snails for the first time in nearly 20 years, Frank Koehler, Adnan Moussalli and I were taken by Norfolk Islander Mark Scott to a sheltered valley where he had found large and unusual snail shells.
+There we made the exciting and unexpected discovery of a single living population of Advena campbelli; a species that is currently listed as Extinct by the IUCN and as Critically Endangered by the Australian Government.